Seufert Park

 Seufert County Park is a public park located just east of The Dalles, Oregon, United States, and is operated by the United States Army Corps of Engineers.
-The park's main attraction is The Dalles Dam Visitor Center where one can view exhibits regarding the history and function the dam.
+The park's main attraction is The Dalles Dam Visitor Center where one can view exhibits regarding the history and function of the dam.
+The park also has picnic tables and a small rose garden.

 The park is named after the Seufert family which operated a salmon cannery near the park from the late 19th century until the construction of the dam.
-The park also has picnic tables and a small rose garden.